Glamping vs camping – which would you choose?

 • Pack up and setup time

-• There’s more to pack
+• There’s more to pack and organise

-• Initial gear can be expensive
+• Initial gear investment can be expensive

-• You’ll need to do your research
+• You’ll need to do your research and plan ahead

-Both options have their benefits.
+Both options have their benefits, and the glamping vs camping debate doesn’t need to have a permanent winner.
 For me, camping offers an extra sense of adventure, but having said that, it depends on what sort of trip you’re looking for and where you are.
-If you’re willing to splash on a stress-free getaway, glamping could be a great option.
-But if adventure calls, pack up your tent and get ready to go camping.
-Just do your research first – I’ve had plenty of camping fails!
+If you’re willing to splash on a stress-free getaway or introducing someone to outdoor travel, glamping could be a great option.
+But if adventure calls and you want that genuine connection with nature, pack up your tent and get ready to go camping.

 Share your love